 - I have taken the time to transcribe some prayers from General Conference to study to them and improve my prayers.
 I may be over thinking it, but especially when I pray in public, I want to NOT draw attention to myself, but to NOT forget the important things.
 I also want my prayers to be from the heart, but again, to not draw attention to myself.
 Maybe thinking so much about it IS a reflection that I think the prayer is somehow about me.
 I don’t want that.
 ANYWAY, studying other public prayers has been helpful for me.

-Here is one from a session of General Conference that I love(October 2016, Priesthood Session, opening prayer):
+Here is a prayer from a session of General Conference that I love:

 I like keeping a list of things/people to pray about/for.
 I often refer to this, laying it on my bed as I pray.
 I like taking notes on the paper so that I can see the Lord’s Hand in my life.